captcha-eu/docs/install.md

 ### PHP
-> use the http client of your choice, below sample is a raw-curl one, and should not be 1:1 copied to production
+Use the HTTP client of your choice.
+Here is an example using raw cURL, which should not be copied to production:

 ```php
 <?php